Aditi1708/Excel-/README.md

 2. Open the file in Microsoft Excel.
 3. Explore the various charts and utilize the slicer for data filtering.
 4. Gain insights into coffee sales trends and customer behavior.

-## Contributors:
-- [Your Name]

-Feel free to contribute to this project by suggesting improvements or additional features.
-Let's brew up some insightful data analysis! 📊☕️